How to develop negotiation skills

 Negotiation Tip: Never enter a negotiation without knowing your BATNA!

-It is the person best able to unearth, adapt to, and exploit the unknowns that will come out on top.
+It is the person’s best ability to unearth, adapt to, and exploit the unknowns that will come out on top.

 Chris Voss, Never Split the Difference